seb-devops/clinia-documentation-explorer/README.md

 Open http://localhost:8000 in your browser.

-## Project version
+## Features and Roadmap

-### Version 1
+### Current Features
  - Crawler to extract documentation from the Clinia website and store it in supabase
  - Agent to ask simple questions to the documentation
  - Use logfire to monitor the agent( Compatible with OpenTelemetry)
  - Initial evals to test if the agent can answer the questions correctly.

-### Version 2 ( TODO)
- - Adding more robust evaluation that test the whole answer and not only some keywords
+### New features
+ - Add complex queries that requires multiple steps to answer

+### RAG improvements
+ - Add a reranker model to improve the results of the retriever
+ - Improve metadata on the chunks to filter the results before embedding and improve the performance of the agent

+### Evaluations and test improvements
+ - Evaluate RAG accuracy and use LLM-as-a-judge to validate the results
+ - Add unit tests to validate tools and crawler

+### Deployment and monitoring improvements
+ - Add ci/cd to deploy the agent and the crawler

+### Road to production improvement
+ - Put the agent in a api to get more control(Authentication, rate limiting, etc.)
+ - Custom chatbot to interact with the agent in react
  - Adding guardrails to the agent to avoid unexpected behavior
- - Add unit tests to validate tools and crawler
- - Improve metadata on the chunks to filter the results before embedding and improve the performance of the agent

-### Version 3 ( TODO)
- - Put the retriever behind an api to secure the access to the vector database
- - Add a web interface to ask questions to the agent
- - Answer complex query by using agentic RAG
- - Improve monitoring to be able to follow accurately the behavior of the agents